Interfacial locomotion

 Riding the interface: differentiable physics for wave-driven locomotion

-A small robot sitting on water can propel itself forward without paddles, fins, or jets — by vibrating.
+A small robot sitting on water can propel itself forward without paddles, fins, or jets: by vibrating.
 The vibration radiates surface waves, and if those waves are directionally asymmetric, their momentum imbalance generates a net thrust.
-The SurferBot (Rhee et al., 2022) demonstrated this experimentally; our work turns the idea into a computational laboratory where every design choice can be optimized from first principles.
+The SurferBot (Rhee et al., 2022) demonstrated this experimentally; our work builds a simulator where every design choice can be optimized directly.

 References